-- Domestic Dry-Bulk consists of 24 Canadian flagged dry-bulk lake vessels and a ship repair and steel fabrication business.
-The dry-bulk vessels operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
+- Domestic Dry-Bulk consists of Canadian flagged dry-bulk lake vessels, ship management services, and a ship repair and steel fabrication business.
+The drybulk vessels operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
 The vessels are designed to carry a variety of dry-bulk products including grain, coal and coke, iron ore, salt and aggregates. - 2.
-Product Tankers consist of seven Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
-An eighth, foreign flagged product tanker operates world-wide. - 3.
-Ocean Shipping consists of the ownership of two ocean-going dry-bulk self-unloading vessels and an interest in four other self- unloaders that trade world-wide. - 4.
+Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
+One vessel, previously foreign-flagged and operating world-wide, joined the domestic fleet in 2014. - 3.
+Ocean Shipping consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interests in other self- unloaders that trade world-wide. - 4.
 The Real Estate segment consists of development, rental, and management of a shopping centre, commercial plazas, a hotel, office buildings and an apartment building in Sault Ste.
 Marie, St. Catharines and Waterloo, Ontario.